Jonathan Moffett KC

 Jonathan is an acknowledged expert in public law, and has been described by the legal directories as “one of the best”, combining “the perfect blend of razor-sharp intellect, strategic oversight and excellent client skills”.

 Jonathan’s practice has a particular emphasis on the fields of regulatory law, local government law, human rights, education law, environmental and planning law, and health and community care law.
 He has a huge amount of experience in dealing with claims for judicial review, and he is ranked by the legal directories as a leading silk in administrative and public law, local government law, education law, and civil liberties and human rights.
-Jonathan’s recent high profile cases include the Supreme Court ruling on challenges to policies, the challenge to the teaching of Relationships and Sexuality Education in Wales, the inquest into the contribution of air pollution to the tragic death of Ella Addo-Kissi-Debra, and the judicial review concerning the powers of local authorities to hold remote meetings.
+Jonathan’s recent high profile cases include the High Court challenges to the government’s net zero policies, the Supreme Court ruling on challenges to policies, the challenge to the teaching of Relationships and Sexuality Education in Wales, the inquest into the contribution of air pollution to the tragic death of Ella Addo-Kissi-Debra, and the judicial review concerning the powers of local authorities to hold remote meetings after the pandemic.

 Jonathan represents government bodies on some of their most important and difficult cases, and he is on the Welsh Government’s panel of KCs, the Equality and Human Rights Commission’s A panel of counsel and the NPS panel of counsel instructed by Welsh public bodies.